 The speciation of lead(2+) is strongly dependent on water chemistry, which can have a dramatic effect on the bioavailability and therefore toxicity of lead.
 For example, lead(2+) is more toxic to freshwater species in soft water than hard water.
 Toxicity is also higher in acidic freshwater when compared to alkaline freshwater.
-However, toxicity is lower to marine species than for freshwater species (ANZECC, 2000b).
+However, toxicity is lower to marine species than for freshwater species (ANZECC, 2000a).
 These factors and their effects should be noted when evaluating the toxicity of lead(2+) salts.

-The following acute median lethal concentrations (LC50s) and median effective concentration (EC50) for model organisms across three trophic levels for lead (CAS RN 7439-92-1) were reported in the Registration Dossier for the chemical under the European Union REACH legislation (ECHA, 2014g).
+The following acute median lethal concentrations (LC50s) and median effective concentration (EC50) for model organisms across three trophic levels for the lead cation were reported in the Registration Dossier for lead metal (CAS RN 7439-92-1) under the European Union REACH legislation (ECHA, 2014a).
 All studies were conducted on freshwater species using soluble salts of lead(2+):